NotEmbin/scratchmario/README.md

-scratch game inspired by the "New Super Mario Bros." series
+scratch game based on the "New Super Mario Bros." series